PrincetonUniversity/installing_python_packages/README.md

 ## Introduction

-When you first ssh to a one of our clusters, the system Python is available but this is almost always not what you want.
-To see the system Python run these commands:
+When you first login to a one of our clusters, the system Python is available but this is almost always not what you want.
+To see the system Python, run these commands:

 ```
 $ python --version